Albert II of Brunswick-Wolfenbüttel: Deteriorating relations to the cities in the Prince-Archbishopric

 Albert's government was objectless.
-In 1366 Albert tried to take his advantage from the dispute between the council of the city of Bremen and the gilds, whose members expelled some city councillors from the city (Hollemann's Turmoil).
+In 1366 Albert tried to take his advantage from the dispute between the council of the city of Bremen and the gilds, whose members expelled some city councillors from the city (the Bannerlauf or "Hollemann's Turmoil".
 When these councillors appealed to Albert for help, many handcrafters and burghers regarded this treason against the city of Bremen.
 Appealing at princes would only provoke them to abolish city autonomy.
 In the night of 29 May 1366, Albert's troops invaded the city.
 After this the city had to render him homage again, the then wooden Bremen Roland, symbol of the city's autonomy, was burned and a new city council was appointed.
 In return the council granted Albert a credit amounting to the enormous sum of 20,000 Bremian Marks.
-But city councillors, who had fled to the County of Oldenburg gained support of the Count Conrad II, who recaptured the city for them on 27 June 1366.
+But city councillors, who had fled to the County of Oldenburg gained support of the Count Konrad II, who recaptured the city for them on 27 June 1366.
 The members of the intermittent council were regarded traitors and beheaded and the city's autonomy restituted.
 Thereupon, the city of Bremen, since long rather holding an autonomous status, and the Bremian city of Stade acted almost in complete independence from the Prince-Archbishop.
 Albert failed to subject the city of Bremen a second time, since he was always short in money and without support by the Guelphs, who—after William II's death—fought the Lüneburg Succession War against the House of Ascania, imperially designate successor in the Principality of Celle.